MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-wcm.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting determines if a computer can have multiple connections to the internet or to a Windows domain.
 If multiple connections are allowed, it then determines how network traffic will be routed.

 If this policy setting is set to 0, a computer can have simultaneous connections to the internet, to a Windows domain, or to both.
 Internet traffic can be routed over any connection - including a cellular connection and any metered network.
 This was previously the Disabled state for this policy setting.
 This option was first available in Windows 8.